tsokawing/hikeasy/README.md

 In initial code stage, we have built the:

 1. Homepage
-3. Event list page
+2. Trail list page
-4. Log in page
+3. Log in page
-5. Trail list page

 In `Backend`, we use node.js, express.js, typeorm to host the local host mysql database, connect to the server and get the database information